verhas/javageci/DOCUGEN.md

 files when we generate code into Java programs the snippet handling may get confused.
 If two different segments share the same name even in different files and use the same snippet then they will share the same copy of the snippet.
-All the modifications done by one of the use will also affect the use of the snippet in the other segment.
+All the modifications done by one of the uses will also affect the use of the snippet in the other segment.
 As a rule of
 thumb: segments using snippets have to be uniquely named.
 If more than one segment uses the same snippet then only one can use the name of the